 *

-Corrections and additions to the report of the Kochubievsky case as published in the sixth issue of the Chronicle [CCE 6.2] are as follows:
+Corrections and additions to the report of the Kochubievsky case as published in the sixth issue of the Chronicle (CE 6.2):

-[1] It was reported that both Kochubievsky‘s parents were tortured to death during the war.
-In fact it was only his father who perished then; his mother died of natural causes a few years ago.
+[1] It was reported that both Kochubievsky’s parents were tortured to death during the war.
+In fact only his father perished then; his mother died of natural causes a few years ago.

-[3] One of the witnesses for the prosecution was Deputy-Dean Groza, who has said that “Jews stink”.
+[3] One witness for the prosecution was Deputy-Dean Groza, who has said that “Jews stink”.
 This was corroborated at the trial.
 However, according to Groza she had not been stating it as a fact, but asking if it were true.

-In the second half of June the Kochubievsky case was examined on appeal by the Ukrainian SSR Supreme Court, and the sentence passed by the Kiev City Court [called “Kiev Region Court” above, tr.] was confirmed.
+In the second half of June 1969, the Kochubievsky case was examined on appeal by the Ukrainian SSR Supreme Court.
+The sentence passed by the Kiev City Court [described above as “Kiev Region Court”, tr.] was confirmed.